delucca-archive/chia-seeder/doc/guides/contributing/pull-requests.md

 ### Step 10: Landing

-To land, a pull request must be reviewed and approved by one Phant collaborator.
+To land, a pull request must be reviewed and approved by one Chia Seeder collaborator.
 After that, as long as there are no objections from other contributors, the pull request can be merged.

 [building-guide]: ../building.md
 [repository-url]: <repository-url>